 The biosoakers aren’t exclusive to the Grovia hybrid covers, either.
 They can go inside almost any diaper shell.
 So if you’re currently using a different diaper system but want to try them out, you certainly can.

 I really love the simplicity and ease of the hybrid system.
 If I could go back in time 5 years ago, this would be where I invested in most of my stash.

-Grovia has a fabulous reputation for their high-quality diapers.
+Grovia has a fabulous reputation for its high-quality diapers.
 I have never met someone that disliked their Grovias.
 The Grovia diapers we have are so well-made and held up well over time.

 There are so many pros to the Grovia Hybrid diapers.
 Like I said before, I wish I would have invested more in them from the beginning.
 There are really only two cons that I can think of: